mahshidaln/AI-for-music/README.md

-# AI-in-music
+# AI-for-music

-This repository provides different resources on AI applications in the music domain, including but not limited to major topics, conferences, research institutes, and the major players in industry.
+This repository provides a list of different resources on AI for music and music information retrieval, including but not limited to conferences, research institutes, outstanding projects, and the major players in industry .

 ## Topics
 - Music Recommendation